gadget-inc/templates/shopify/product-reviews-public-remix-ssr/README.md

    - Configurations can be found in the `shopify.app.development.toml` file
    - Subpath prefix: `apps`
    - Subpath is a non-deterministic key
      - Note that the subpath will need to be changed in the `api/utils/review/liquid/main.liquid` file.
-You can find where to change it by using CMD/CTRL+F (in the file) and searching for `Subpath`
+You can find where to change it by using CMD/CTRL+F (in the file), searching for `Subpath`
    - Proxy URL: `https://<your-gadget-app-name>--<your-environment>.gadget.app/`
+5. Update the proxy subpath in `api/utils/email/render.tsx`
+   - You can find where to make the change using CMD/CTRL+F (in the file) and searching for `href`
-5. Run `yarn shopify:deploy:development` to push your development app configurations to Shopify
+6. Run `yarn shopify:deploy:development` to push your development app configurations to Shopify
-6. Run `yarn shopify:dev` in your Gadget terminal to serve the extension
+7. Run `yarn shopify:dev` in your Gadget terminal to serve the extension
-7. Ensure the extension is placed on a product template
+8. Ensure the extension is placed on a product template

 ## App workflow summary